ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 Now that you have an API that provides product information, it might be a good idea to set up some integration tests to make sure that it works as it should.

 You could test the FastEndpoint endpoints using unit testing, or potentially integration testing.
-However, it ssems like a good idea to actually integration test the entire API using actual requests to it.
+However, it seems like a good idea to actually integration test the entire API using real requests to it.
 This is a fairly simple thing to do, and ensures that the _whole_ application works as expected.
-It also allows you to test authentication, pipeline specific tweaks etc, as the test runs as a "real" HTTP request.
-Just testing the endpoints and down skips a fairly large part of the application.
+It also allows you to test authentication, pipeline-specific tweaks, etc., as the test runs as a "real" HTTP request.
+Just testing the endpoints alone skips a fairly large part of the application.

 Having tests that replicate the real world also allows us to test the format of the returned JSON.
 This makes it easy to check if future changes might cause problems.